Radio Romance (song)

 "Radio Romance" is a song by American recording artist Tiffany, recorded for her second studio album Hold an Old Friend's Hand (1988).
 The track was written by John Duarte and Mark Paul and produced by her manager George Tobin.
 A teen pop song, it was first released on October 31, 1988, in the United Kingdom as the lead single from the album.
 In the United States, the song was released to radio in February 1989 as the second single from the album following "All This Time".

-The track became a decent hit for Tiffany, hitting number 13 on the UK Singles Chart and number 35 on the US Billboard Hot 100, where it is to date her last single to chart.
+The track was a moderate success, peaking at number 13 on the UK Singles Chart and number 35 on the US Billboard Hot 100.
 To promote the track in America, Tiffany performed it on the Mickey Mouse Club and The Arsenio Hall Show.

 Critical reception

 Pan-European magazine Music & Media said the song resembled Spector's "Be My Baby".
 Billboard gave the song a negative review saying, "Inexcusably boring and one-dimensional hi-NRG from an artist who should be utilizing her popularity by trying material a bit more challenging.
 One sugar too many."
 While reviewing the album, RPM said the song would please disco listeners.